flutterdata/flutter_data/README.md

     return MaterialApp(
 // ...
 ```

-Flutter Data auto-generated the `main.data.dart` library so everything is ready to for use.

 Not using Provider?
 Not using Flutter?
 No problem!
 The [cookbook](#-cookbookfaq) explains how to configure Flutter Data in your app.